Playing around with Aiko, an amazing, accessible transcription app for Mac and iOS

 One final note, the dictation ends with the words “stop stop”.
 I didn’t actually speak those words, but because I have VoiceOver activated on my Apple Watch, they were picked up in the recording as I located and activated the stop button.
 This is definitely incredible technology and the price certainly can’t be beat.
 From an accessibility perspective, I found Aiko to be extremely accessible with VoiceOver on both Mac and IOS and since it is a native app using native controls, I feel confident that it will work with other assistive technologies as well.
 You can find more information about Aiko, including FAQs, links to app store pages and more here.

-6 responses to “Playing around with Aiko, an amazing, accessible transcription app for Mac and iOS”
+6 thoughts on “Playing around with Aiko, an amazing, accessible transcription app for Mac and iOS”

 1. Open Aiko.